- This article has been reviewed by a pet health professional. It is not a substitute for professional veterinary advice.

 Even so, Dr. Apted noted that both of the above methods “account for the fact that dogs age more rapidly in their early years and more slowly later on, offering a more nuanced approach than the oversimplified 7-year rule.”

-Whatever method you use to estimate your pup’s age in human years, the most effective way to help them live a long life is to take care of their health and well-being.
+Whatever method you use to estimate your pup’s age in human years, the most effective way to help them live a long life is to care for their health and well-being.

 Why Do Dog Breeds Age Differently?

-Why does your Great Dane have grey hairs on their muzzle when they’re only four, while your neighbor’s Cocker Spaniel is still acting like an exuberant puppy at the same age?
+Why does your Great Dane seem to slow down around six years old while your neighbor’s Cocker Spaniel is still acting like an exuberant puppy at the same age?
 Dog breeds age differently, and their size largely determines this process.

 “Different dog breeds age differently due to a variety of factors, including genetics, size, and overall health,” said Dr. Kathryn Dench, Chief Veterinary Advisor at Paw Origins.
 Larger breeds grow more rapidly than smaller breeds, which also means they age faster.